 While officials from GM are citing the ignition problems are similar to other problems that GM was dealing with during its bankruptcy in 2009, it's believed that the bankruptcy filing might actually shield the automaker from a portion of the costs that may be associated with this recall.
 As part of it's emergence from Chapter 11, lawsuits for those that may have been injured or killed prior to July 2009 would be required to sue to "old" GM entity in court.

 Have you or someone you love been affected by this vehicle defect?
 If so, have you considered filing a damages compensation claim?

-At Greg Coleman Law, our auto accident lawyers have DETAILED knowledge of the auto laws in our state and can help to fight for your MAXIMUM compensation amount.
+At Greg Coleman Law, the auto accident lawyers in our Knoxville office have DETAILED knowledge of the auto laws in our state and can help to fight for your MAXIMUM compensation amount.

-To find out how we can help, call us today at (865) 247-0080 and let us review the details of your claim.
+To find out how we can help, contact a Knoxville personal injury lawyer at our law firm today by calling (865) 247-0080 and let us review the details of your claim.
 We offer 100% FREE consultations and we only get paid when we win.